tgvashworth/sparksvg/README.md

 ### The code

-To add a feature, open up the `.svg` in a text editor, where you'll find some javascript in there.
-Make some changes and submit it as a pull request!
+To add a feature, open up the `.svg` in a text editor, where you'll find some javascript.
+Make some changes, make it better and submit your work as a pull request!

 ### By the way...

-This is meant to be a lightweight solution, so please don't add any libraries, and make sure your change works in **all** the working browsers listed below.
+This is meant to be a lightweight solution, so please don't add any libraries, and make sure your change works in **all** the working browsers listed below, by adding a test case to the `test.html`.

+If it's a new feature, don't edit any of the existing test cases, add a new one, and try them in combination too.
+The more testing, the merrier.

 ## [Tested](http://sparksvg.me/test.html) & working in...